ibm-cloud-architecture/refarch-kc-container-ms/docs/kstreams/README.md

 Using a TDD approach we will start by the tests to implement the solution.

-For more information on the Streams DSL API [keeep this page slose to you](https://kafka.apache.org/21/documentation/streams/developer-guide/dsl-api.html).
+For more information on the Streams DSL API, [keep this page close to you](https://kafka.apache.org/21/documentation/streams/developer-guide/dsl-api.html).

 ## Test Driven Development